bruvellu/cephalic-furrow/3-text/furrow.md

 The cephalic furrow is a deep epithelial fold that demarcates the head--trunk boundary of fly embryos during gastrulation.
 It forms by active cellular mechanisms following an invariant morphogenetic sequence under strict genetic control.
 But unlike other embryonic invaginations, the cephalic furrow is transient and the invaginated cells do not give rise to any precursor tissues or larval structures.
-The cephalic furrow simply unfolds leaving no trace, and its function in development has remained elusive.
+The cephalic furrow unfolds leaving no trace, and its function in development has remained elusive.
-Here we show the cephalic furrow plays a mechanical role during *Drosophila* gastrulation.
+Here we show that the cephalic furrow plays a mechanical role during *Drosophila* gastrulation.
-By live-imaging mutant embryos, we find that without the cephalic furrow, late ectopic folds appear around the head--trunk interface indicating that the epithelial stability has been compromised.
+By live-imaging mutant embryos, we find that without the cephalic furrow, ectopic folds appear around the head--trunk interface indicating that the epithelial stability has been compromised.
 Using *in vivo* perturbations and *in silico* simulations, we demonstrate that ectopic folding in cephalic furrow mutants occurs due to the concomitant formation of mitotic domains and the extension of the germ band which increase the tissue strain in the head–trunk interface giving rise to mechanical instabilities.
 Further, we show by simulations that an early pre-patterned invagination can effectively prevent the build up of compressive stresses by retaining a portion of the epithelial monolayer folded out-of-plane before other morphogenetic movements take place.
 Our findings suggest the cephalic furrow absorbs compressive stresses at the head--trunk boundary during fly gastrulation, and raise the hypothesis that mechanical forces may have played a role in the evolution of the cephalic furrow.